edwinheij/daisycon/README.md

 * publisher_id

 ## Seeding database
 For your convenience there are some database seed classes provided with the package.
-The first one is adding some country(codes) into the databse.
-The second one is adding some active programs.
+- The first one is adding some country(codes) into the databse.
+- The second one is adding some active programs.

+Just run these commands:

 * `php artisan db:seed --class=CountrycodesTableSeeder`
 * `php artisan db:seed --class=ActiveProgramTableSeeder`